flyteorg/flyte/rfc/system/0000-exteranl-plugin-service.md

 - [Network Policies](https://kubernetes.io/docs/concepts/services-networking/network-policies/)

 ## Phase 1 (POC)
-- **Flytekit**: Use Fast api to create a beckend plugin service that can submit the job to Bigquery or Databricks.
+- **Flytekit**: Use Fast api to create a backend plugin service that can submit the job to Bigquery or Databricks.
 - **FlytePropeller**: Add a web api plugin that can talk to flytekit backend plugin service.

 ## Phase 2
-- **Authentication** - only propeller and users having access token can submit the job to beckend plugin system.
+- **Authentication** - only propeller and users having access token can submit the job to backend plugin system.
-- **Deployment**: Add beckend plugin system deployment to the helm chart.
+- **Deployment**: Add backend plugin system deployment to the helm chart.
 - **Benchmark**: Measure the overhead, and improve the performance.

 ## Open Question: